omniosorg/omniosorg.github.io/_docs/about/contact.md

 show_in_sidebar: true
 ---

-# Contact the OmniOSce Team
+# Contact the OmniOS Team

 For general queries and discussion, OmniOS users and developers can usually be found on IRC, Gitter or the mailing list.
 Please use the information below